What Is the Economic Cost of Houston Rail Crossing Blockages?

 How can operators reduce their crossing-related costs?

 Satori's heatmap allows dispatchers to schedule departures 30–60 minutes before historically high-risk windows.
-For the 10 AM Wall pattern (peak blockage probability 9:30–11:30 AM), pre-scheduling runs for 7–9 AM reduces exposure by 60–70%.
+For the 10 AM Wall pattern (peak blockage probability 1 PM7 PM), pre-scheduling runs before the peak reduces exposure by 60–70%.
 For appointment-sensitive drayage, Satori's API can feed live crossing status directly into TMS routing logic, triggering automatic rerouting on active blockage detection.